Skip to main content

 1. Basis: MES 100 (1 credit)

-2. Language: (at least 8 credits) Two years of language study in Modern Standard Arabic, Hebrew, Farsi, Turkish or another approved Middle Eastern language.
+2. Language (18 credits): Two years of language study in Modern Standard Arabic, Hebrew, Farsi, Turkish or another approved Middle Eastern language.
 Please refer to Additional Guidelines for further information on language requirements.

-3. Focus: (16 credits) Four courses in an area of focus, which may be religion, history, politics, cultures (literature, film, music, art) of the Middle East, or may explore an interdisciplinary topic such as gender in the Middle East, ethno-religious diversity of the region, etc. Students design an area of focus in consultation with an adviser.
-One course in an area of focus may satisfy the capstone requirement.
+3. Focus (12 credits): Three courses in an area of focus, which may be religion, history, politics, cultures (literature, film, music, art) of the Middle East, or may explore an interdisciplinary topic such as gender in the Middle East, ethno-religious diversity of the region, etc. Students design an area of focus in consultation with an adviser.

-• At least three must be in areas other than the student’s area of focus
+• Electives must be in areas other than the student’s area of focus

 • Advanced study of a Middle Eastern language may count toward the elective courses